TeaSpeak/TeaWeb/ISSUE_TEMPLATE.md

-*Delete me: If you dont follow this issue template, you may not get a response or the issue get instantly closed.*
+*Delete me: If you don't follow this issue template, you may not get a response or the issue get instantly closed.*